Photo Credit: Pixabay

 I expected an easy ride when downloading deep learning code from Torchvision and Microsoft repositories.
 I was fresh into my PhD, full of noble programming goals and a slight obsession with software engineering.
 So, I downloaded the code and started going through it to pick out the bits I needed.
-Though the code was nice, clear and consistent, one problem was really, really pissing me off: Who the heck thought it was a good idea to pass all settings in a single dictionary called config
+Though the code was nice, clear and consistent, one problem was really, really pissing me off: Who the heck thought it was a good idea to pass all settings in a single dictionary called

 ?